 - Vacuum again. …and triple evacuation!
 Commence more nitrogen flushing.

 - Measure progress with a digital micron gauge.
 Here’s a step not every company bothers with.
-Instead of just hoping we got everything out of the line set, we actually measure things down to the micron.
+Instead of just hoping we got everything out of the line set, we measure things down to the micron.
 That way, we’ll know when the line set is clean enough to reuse – or if it isn’t.

 - Repeat until the gauge reads 300 microns or fewer.
 That’s our threshold.
-If the line set still has more than 300 microns of contaminants in it after the triple evacuation, we give the process another go.
+If the line set still has more than 300 microns of contaminants in it after the triple evacuation, we give the process another goes.

-When we’re done, your line set is as clean as a whistle and everybody gets a good grade.
+When we’re done, your line set is as clean as a whistle, and everybody gets a good grade.
 And your new AC?
 Let’s just say a cleaner line set will help maximize its lifespan.

 So be sure to ask your HVAC company how they clean the line set.

-Anything other than a triple evacuation should is a red flag.
+Anything other than a triple evacuation should be a red flag.
 Just running a vacuum through the line set once might be considered “good enough” in some circles, but not among conscientious HVAC pros.